ibm-cloud-architecture/eda-rt-inventory-gitops/docs/demo-script.md

 ![](./images/mq-es-demo.png)

-* The store simulator send sell or restock messages to MQ ITEMS queue, which are picked up by Kafka source connector to publish to kafka `items` topic.
+* The store simulator sends sell or restock messages to MQ ITEMS queue, which are picked up by Kafka MQ source connector to publish to kafka `items` topic.
-* The store simulator send directly to Kafka to the `items` topic
+* As an alternate demo, the store simulator may send directly to Kafka to the `items` topic
-* The Item-aggregator component computes items inventory cross stores, so aggregate at the item_ID level.
+* The Item-aggregator component computes items inventory cross stores, so aggregate at the `item_ID` level.
-* The Store-aggregator computes aggregate at the store level for each items.
+* The Store-aggregator computes aggregates at the store level for each items.
 * Sink connector can write to Cloud Object Storage buckets
-* Sink connector can write to Elastic Search
+* Sink connector can write to ElasticSearch

+!!!
+Warning
+    As of now, the sink connectors to ElasticSearch and COS are not configured in the standard demonstration.
 ## Demonstration script

+### Use store simulator

 1. Get the Store simulator route using the following command and start a Web Browser

     ```sh
-    chrome $(oc get routes store-simulator  -o jsonpath="{.spec.host}")
+    chrome http://$(oc get routes store-simulator  -o jsonpath="{.spec.host}")
     ```

-    You should reach the Home page of the simulator
+    You should reach the Home page of the simulator - (Version number may be different)

     ![](./images/home-page.png)

-    The simulator will send random sell events for the stores as listed in the Stores table (the content may change in future release).
+    The simulator will send different sell events for the stores as listed in the Stores table.
+The list of stores is as of now static, and does not have any special semantic, except the store ID that will be used in the generated messages.

 1. Look at existing stores, using the top right `STORES` menu.
 This is just for viewing the data.
 No action can be done on this screen.

     ![](./images/stores-view.png)

-1. Go to the SIMULATOR menu, and start the controlled scenario which will send predefined records:
+1. Go to the SIMULATOR tab, and start the controlled scenario which will send the following predefined records:

     ![](./images/simulator-ctl.png)